AkhilVinayakMS/contact-app/README.md

 ### `docker-compose up -d`

-Run the application in a dockerised environment and it will spin up the instance in [http://localhost:3001](http://localhost:3001)
+I'd dockerised the application and you can run it using docker-compose tool.It will spin up the instance in [http://localhost:3001](http://localhost:3001)

 ## Testing the application